-Prague International Airport handles flights of most European carriers and also overseas flights.
-It is located 30-45 minutes by car from the center of Prague.
+Prague International Airport handles flights of most European carriers and as well as flights overseas.
+It is located 30-45 minutes by car from the centre of Prague.
 There is a good connection between the airport and city center by public transport and taxis.
 You can easily get to the city centre using one of the public buses.
-For the quickest transport to the city Centre or the nearest metro station we advise using routes 119 and 100.
-Unfortunately there is no subway or train connection to the city.
+For the quickest transport to the city centre or the nearest metro station, we advise using routes 119 and 100.
+Unfortunately, there is no subway or train connection to the city.

 Currency & Banking

 Czech crown (CZK, Kc) is the official currency of the Czech Republic.
 Exchange of foreign currency is available at Prague international Airport and at most hotels, banks and exchange offices.
 International credit cards are accepted for payments in hotels, restaurants and shops.
 Payment in cash in EUR is also available in some restaurants and shops, please ask for details on-site.